-(i) whether there is a public need for the service, and (ii) whether the application, if granted, would promote sound economic conditions in the passenger transportation industry in British Columbia.

-(1) Subject to subsection (4) and section 32, a licensee wishing to amend a licence must apply to the registrar and, in that event, [...]
+(ii) whether the application, if granted, would promote sound economic conditions in the passenger transportation industry in British Columbia.
+31 (1) Subject to subsection (4) and section 32, a licensee wishing to amend a licence must apply to the registrar and, in that event, [...]